Robo-Linkers/Gesture-controlled-robotic-arm/README.md

 ## 🔧 Use Cases

 💡 **Manufacturing** → Automating repetitive tasks like assembly & packaging
-🏥 **Healthcare** → Assisting in surgeries or rehabilitation exercises
+🔧 **Remote Operation in Hazardous Environments** → Safely handling objects in high-risk areas such as labs or hot zones using remote gesture control
 🎓 **Education** → Demonstrating robotics concepts in academic settings
 🧪 **Research** → Exploring human-robot interaction and automation